 Applies to pregabalin: oral capsule, oral solution

-Along with its needed effects, pregabalin (the active ingredient contained in Lyrica) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by pregabalin (the active ingredient contained in Lyrica).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking pregabalin:Less common
+You should check with your doctor immediately if any of these side effects occur when taking pregabalin:Less common

 - Difficult or labored breathing